Derenel228/After-Effects-script-ExpressionsPlus/README.md

 # After-Effects-script-ExpressionsPlus
-Expressions+ script for Adobe After Effects simplifies working with expressions: it offers ready-made presets (shake, loop, rotation, etc.), lets you save custom ones, and quickly apply or remove them from selected layers.
-Supports multiple interface languages and GitHub/YouTube integration.
+Expressions+ for Adobe After Effects is a powerful tool that makes working with expressions fast and effortless.
+Apply ready-made presets (shake, loop, rotation, and more) to one or multiple layers at once, save and reuse your own custom expressions, and manage them with ease.
+The script speeds up your workflow by letting you add or remove expressions from selected layers in just a few clicks—no coding required.
+Multi-language interface support included.

 # Expressions+ for Adobe After Effects

 ## Overview
 **Expressions+** is a ScriptUI panel for Adobe After Effects that makes working with expressions easier.
 It provides a set of ready-made presets (Shake, Loop, Rotation, etc.), lets you save custom expressions, and quickly apply or remove them from selected layers.
-The UI supports multiple languages and includes quick links to GitHub and YouTube.
+The UI supports multiple languages.

 ---